SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/io/recordstream/descriptions/global_recordstream.rst

 ``combined://real-time-stream;archive-stream??parameters``

-By default the real-time stream is set to ::ref::`rs-slink` and the archive-stream is set to :ref:`arclink`.
+By default the real-time stream is set to :ref:`rs-slink` and the archive-stream is set to :ref:`rs-arclink`.
 Any other streams may be configured.
 The parameters of the combined stream are separated by 2 question marks (`??`) in order to distinguish them from the parameters used in the proxy streams: